monsterxx03/snet/README.md

 # SNET

+Systemwide transparent tcp proxy works on linux, MacOS, router.

 It's a solution like: (redsocks + ss-local)/ss-redir + ChinaDNS.
 But all in one binary, don't depend on dnsmasq.

 ## Features

 - ss/http-tunnel/tls-tunnel/socks5 as upstream server
-- Sytemwide tcp proxy on linux desktop/server(iptables), MacOS desktop (pfctl)
-- Works on openwrt router
 - Bypass traffic in China
 - Handle DNS in the way like ChinaDNS, so website have CDN out of China won't be redirected to their overseas site
 - Local DNS cache based on TTL
 - block by domain name
 - hostname map
 - DNS prefetch

-## Limation:

-- tcp only (but dns is handled)
-- ipv4 only

-## Tested on:

-Desktop:

-- manjaro
-- ubuntu 18.04
-- MacOS 10.13.6

-Router:

-- hiwifi2
-- ubnt er-x
+- stats api and a top like terminal UI

 ## Usage